How to Read Ketone Test Strips

 Disadvantages of Reading Your Ketones Through a Strip

 1. The urine sticks aren’t always accurate.
 They can give incorrect readings when testing.
-This can be due to ace inhibitors that can cause false positives when using urine tests that contain nitro presides.
+ACE inhibitors, which can cause false positives when used with urine tests that contain nitroprusside, may be a contributing factor.

-Taking drugs to treat painful urinary infections turns urine purple and also provides a false reading.
-Using Depakote, medication can also have this effect.
+Taking drugs to treat painful urinary infections turns the urine purple and also provides a false reading.
+Using Depakote, a medication, can also have this effect.

-A test is often inaccurate if urine has been sitting within the bladder for an elongated period.
+A test is often inaccurate if urine has been sitting within the bladder for an extended period.

 2. Concentration of urine can also cause inaccurate results.